PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 As just mentioned, we have a goal of keeping this article brief.
 However, we've received suggestions of additional material for the article, and we value those suggestions.
-In March 2019 we published the article to a [GitHub public repository](https://github.com/apjanke/PythonForMatlabProgrammers).
+In March 2019 we open-sourced the article and published it to a [GitHub public repository](https://github.com/apjanke/PythonForMatlabProgrammers).

 Readers are encouraged to edit or add material by submitting pull requests from